 May is Brain Tumor Awareness Month

 We invite you to join us and the broader cancer community to “Go Gray in May” to raise awareness about brain tumors.
-Brain tumors are the second most common cancer in pediatrics, accounting for approximately one out of four childhood cancers.
+Brain tumors are among the most common cancers in pediatrics, accounting for approximately one out of four childhood cancers.

 Brain tumor survivors are one of the highest at-risk groups for suffering serious late effects from treatment, which can include second cancers, hearing loss, and significant developmental delays.